Skip to content

 The RecordGuards owner portal is designed and built to follow WCAG 2.1 AA accessibility guidelines — engineered to reduce an association's ADA Title III website-accessibility exposure.

 WCAG and ADA accessibility requirements are subject to interpretation and change.
-RecordGuards is a compliance platform, not a law firm, and does not provide legal advice.
 Confirm your association's accessibility obligations with your association's counsel.

 Owner portal home on a phone — eight large tap-target tiles (Documents, Announcements, Notices, Departments, Forms & Requests, My Household, My Pets, My Profile) with a personalised greeting and a Did-you-know? tip card below.